Stable coresets: Unleashing the power of uniform sampling: Introduction

 \subsection{Related work}

 In $\ell_p$ metric spaces, the $k$-median problem for general $k$ is APX-hard~\cite{DBLP:conf/soda/GuruswamiI03,DBLP:journals/siamcomp/Trevisan00}, with some recent advances about its inapproximability~\cite{DBLP:conf/soda/Cohen-AddadSL22}.
 In a metric space of bounded doubling dimension $D$, this problem admits a polynomial-time approximation scheme (PTAS), namely, $(1+\epsilon)$-approximation that runs in time $\tilde{O}(2^{(\frac{1}{\epsilon})^{O(D^2)}}n)$ \cite{DBLP:journals/jacm/Cohen-AddadFS21}.
-Clearly this approach is only practical when the doubling dimensions is very low.
+Clearly this approach is only practical when the doubling dimension is very small.

 Coresets for $k$-median have been researched extensively over the years, with particular emphasis on strong coresets in Euclidean space, see~\cite{DBLP:journals/widm/Feldman20, DBLP:journals/ki/MunteanuS18} for surveys and~\cite{DBLP:conf/soda/Cohen-AddadD0SS25, DBLP:conf/soda/Huang0L025,DBLP:conf/stoc/Huang0024} for the latest results.
 Uniform-sampling-based coreset constructions originated in~\cite{DBLP:journals/siamcomp/Chen09}, which proposed partitioning the metric space into ``rings'' and sampling uniformly from each part.
 This approach was further improved in~\cite{DBLP:conf/focs/BravermanCJKST022,DBLP:conf/nips/Cohen-AddadSS21}, and while it yields strong coresets, the overall sampling distribution is non-uniform, and thus the running time is not sublinear.